A guide to positioning your Dovecote…

-Some choose to purchase a dovecote specifically for their picturesque beauty and they look very attractive in all types of gardens.
+Some choose to purchase a dovecote specifically for their picturesque beauty, and they look very attractive in all types of gardens.
 There will be the occasional birds that will decide to nest in it during the season.
-If you wish to do this, it is essential that you keep the dovecote clean and avoid large amounts of mess being left on the dovecote.
-There is nothing to stop you from housing doves in the future.

 Will I need to do any Groundwork?